 Professional requirements of the curriculum offer several semesters of public school experience at the level of individual candidate interaction and for on-site experimentation with methods and materials of curriculum in a chosen certification area.

 Teaching Fellows Program

 The South Carolina Teaching Fellows Program is a scholarship program for qualified South Carolina high school students who wish to pursue a degree in education and a career in South Carolina’s public schools following graduation.
 Administered by the Center for Educator Recruitment, Retention and Advancement, the program provides a $24,000 scholarship/ loan over 4 years for up to 200 outstanding high school seniors.
 The University of South Carolina Aiken (USC Aiken) is one of only twelve (12) institutions in the state identified as a Teaching Fellows Institution.
 For more information on the Teaching Fellows program, click here.

-The School of Education also provides internships for students, for available forms click here.
+The School of Education also provides some internships for students.

 The program provides teacher education candidates with a wide range of practical experiences in public and private education settings.
 Each teacher education candidate is given a broad liberal arts and general education foundation as well as specific information regarding secondary education.

 You can find more information about career options by visiting What Can I Do With This Major?

 The USC Aiken Office of Career Services offers numerous resources which provide more information about career opportunities for students in this major.